steinbrennerlab/blast-align-tree/README.md

 You can now search the database you just created by listing it as an argument value after the -dbs option.
 For each genome you need to find an appropriate header, which you will list using option -hdr when calling the bash script.
 If you view Nitab-v4.5_proteins_Edwards2017.fasta you will see that the sequences are in fasta format with a simple gene id followed by description.
 The header we will specify is "id" which will simply parse the first word of each fasta description.

-If the genome database is built you can now blast alongside old genomes.
+If the genome database is built you can now use it in BAT options -qdbs and -dbs alongside old genomes.
 For example, the code below will search for berberine bridge enzymes responsible for nicotine biosynthesis.
 [Xu et al](https://www.pnas.org/doi/full/10.1073/pnas.1700073114) described that the BBL gene family is expanded relative to tomato, but what about relative to other Nicotiana species?
 By using BBL2.1 as a query we can also identify hits in N.benthamiana
 ```
 bash psiblast-align-tree.sh \
 -q Nitab4.5_0006307g0010.1 \